-- > Stop, freeze in place.
+- Stop, freeze in place.
 Figure out its location.
-Check for others in the area. - Move at least five feet away from it.
+Check for others in the area. - > Move at least five feet away from it.
 Wait for it to move on, or circle around it. - Leave the snake alone.

 Mosquitoes and Ticks - Mosquitoes and ticks transmit a growing list of diseases, with West Nile and Colorado tick fever the most common in Colorado.
 Long sleeves, long pants, hats, and frequent tick checks help deter infection.
-For maximum protection, the CDC and Consumer Reports have found DEET, picaridin, and oil of lemon eucalyptus (OLE) to be effective repellants with the last two easier on materials.
+For maximum protection, especially dusk to dawn, the CDC, CDPHE, and Consumer Reports have found DEET, picaridin, IR3535, and some oil of lemon eucalyptus (OLE) and para-menthane-diol products to be effective repellants with the last two easier on materials.
 Permethrin insecticide is effective for treating clothing.
 Check with your veterinarian for protection for your dog so she doesn't bring ticks home.
 Follow the manufacturer's instructions.